• 15325343_965642446874642_6228788286409510473_o.jpg

 General Information about Islam

-The prime message of Islam is the Unity of God, that the Creator of the world is One and He alone is worthy of worship and that Muhammad (peace and blessings on him) is His Messenger and Servant.
-The follower of this belief is thus a Muslim.
-Additionally, a Muslim also beliefs in God's angels, previously revealed Books of God, all the prophets, from Adam to Jesus (peace be on them both), the Day of Judgement and the Decree of God.
+The central message of Islam is the absolute oneness of God: that the Creator of the universe is One, that He alone is worthy of worship, and that Muhammad (peace and blessings be upon him) is His servant and messenger.
+One who accepts this belief is called a Muslim.
+In addition, Muslims believe in God’s angels, His previously revealed scriptures, all His prophets, from Adam through Jesus (peace be upon them all), the Day of Judgment, and God’s divine decree.

 What is Islam?

-Islam is not a new religion.
-It is the same truth that God revealed to all His prophets throughout history.
-Islam is both a religion and a complete way of life.
-Muslims follow a religion of peace, mercy and forgiveness that should not be associated with acts of violence against the innocent.
+Islam is not a new religion; rather, it represents the same divine truth that God revealed to all His prophets throughout history.
+It is both a faith and a comprehensive way of life, guiding belief, worship, ethics, and social conduct.
+Islam teaches peace, mercy, and forgiveness, and it should not be associated with acts of violence or injustice committed against innocent people.

 Who are Muslims and what do they believe?

-There are an estimated 1.9 billion Muslims worldwide.
-No more than 20 percent of Muslims live in the Arabic-speaking world.
+There are an estimated two billion Muslims worldwide, and fewer than 20 percent live in the Arabic-speaking world.
 The country with the largest Muslim population is Indonesia.
-Muslims believe in One, Unique, and Incomparable God.
-They believe in the Day of Judgment and individual accountability for actions.
+Muslims believe in one God, unique, incomparable, and without partners, and they believe in the Day of Judgment, when each individual will be held accountable for their actions.

 What is the Qur'an?